 Abstract

 Version control is one of the most common ways to manage computer based projects.
-However, due to the software based design and file-oriented mechanism, the existing version control systems are too large and too complicated for lightweight use, as well as difficult to deployed in the diversified environments, such as computers without administrator account and mobile devices.
+However, due to the software based design and file-oriented mechanism, the existing version control systems are too large and too complicated for lightweight use, as well as being difficult to deploy in environments such as a user working on a computer without an administrator account or using a mobile device.

-In this project, a web-based version control system for task-oriented group and individual projects has been developed as a supplement to the existing version control systems by following the standard process of web application design and development: requirements analysis, methodologies, design, implementation and evaluation.
+In this project, a web-based version control system for task-oriented group and individual projects has been developed, as a supplement to existing version control systems, by following the standard process of web application design and development: requirements analysis, methodologies, design, implementation and evaluation.

-Under the concept of cloud computing, the version control system which this project design and developed is a fully web-based system.
-It does not need of installation of any software at client side, and can be accessed at anywhere, even though on mobile devices or computer without administrator privilege in installing software, just need a web browser and network connection.
+Using the concept of cloud computing, the version control system which was designed and developed in this research project is a fully web-based system.
+It does not need installation of any software on the client side and can be accessed anywhere, including on a mobile device or a computer without administrator privileges, only a web browser and network connection are needed.

-To effective assign works to group members and avoid hassle in overlap editing files, the system has been designed a task-oriented mechanism in dividing work of files as tasks for assignment.
+To effectively assign work to group members and avoid hassle in editing overlapping files, the system has been designed using a task-oriented algorithm to divide the work traditionally done by files into tasks for assignment.